When Jesus Returns: Two Reasons the Rapture Matters

 Ezekiel 38-39 specifies certain nations rising against Israel in the battle of God and Magog.
 The leader of Rosh, modern-day Russia, will initiate this attack from the north, joined by Persia (known today as Iran), and Beth-togarmah (presently called Turkey).
 Isn’t it interesting that military forces from these three nations currently occupy Syria, which is located north of Israel?

-These realities and multiple others cause me to believe JESUS IS COMING SOON.
+These realities and multiple others cause me to believe JESUS IS COMING SOON in the rapture of the church.
 But why does this matter?
 Two reasons cross my mind immediately:

-REASON #1: JESUS’ SOON RETURN PROMPTS ME TO SHARE THE GOSPEL
+REASON #1: JESUS’ SOON RETURN AT THE RAPTURE PROMPTS ME TO SHARE THE GOSPEL

 God continues to nurture a love for others within me, including a concern for others’ spiritual well-being.
 Jesus is “the way, and the truth, and the life” (John 14:6).
 He has entrusted His people with communicating the Gospel message: Christ died for our sins and rose again (1 Corinthians 15:3-4).
 I don’t feel like I share this readily enough, but it’s often on my heart and mind.
 May God give me more grace to declare this Good News because many people face an eternity without Him in Hell.

-REASON #2: JESUS’ SOON RETURN INSPIRES ME TO LIVE A MORE GOD-PLEASING LIFE
+REASON #2: JESUS’ SOON RETURN AT THE RAPTURE INSPIRES ME TO LIVE A MORE GOD-PLEASING LIFE

 When Jesus returns, will I be engaged in an activity that honors Him, or will I be involved in sinful behavior?
-Oh, I pray the Lord finds me faithful, one who matches this description:
+Oh, I pray the Lord finds me faithful, one who matches this description in Colossians 1:10:

 If you’re reading this post in disbelief because you haven’t received Christ as your Savior, I urge you to: